suggap

 Plot

 At Munich's Oktoberfest, veteran CIA field agent Miles Kendig and his team foil a microfilm transfer.
-Upon Kendig's return to Washington, his boss, Myerson, reassigns him to a desk job because Kendig did not arrest Yaskov, the head of the KGB in Europe.
+When Kendig returns to Washington, his boss, Myerson, reassigns him to a desk job because Kendig did not arrest Yaskov, the head of the KGB in Europe.
 Kendig explains to Myerson that he knows how Yaskov thinks, and it would take time and resources to identify and learn about a new replacement.
-Kendig's good friend and protégé, Joe Cutter, is nevertheless assigned to take over his mentor's old job.
+Kendig's good friend and protégé Joe Cutter is nevertheless assigned to take over his mentor's old job.